 Up your scrambled egg game by cooking them with ginger, chiles, and spices.
 Serve with rice or use some Indian naan bread to scoop them up.

-Instead of making or buying pie dough, put quiche filling in hollowed-out French bread instead for an easy-but-satisfying dinner.
+Instead of making or buying pie dough, put quiche filling in hollowed-out French bread for an easy-but-satisfying dinner.
 This version is filled with eggs, smoked salmon, herbs, and cheese that bake into "boats" to easily serve a crowd!

 Simmer broth with star anise and cinnamon, then add in chewy udon noodles, bok choy, and eggs for a satisfying noodle soup that really only takes a few minutes to put together.